-BIS certification is the sign of quality for the public in general and for many products these are necessary as well.
-It is the way of Government saying that the product is reliable and is up to the standards that the government has set.
-Since new products are regularly included in the BIS catalog, it makes sense to specify the certification requirements for each product and the authorities.
-In some cases, there is even a difference where you register your product because in the meantime, the standards change so quickly, that each official is not always up to date.
+BIS certification is a sign of quality for the public in general and for many products these are necessary as well.
+It is the way the Government says that the product is reliable and is up to the standards that the government has set.
+Since new products are regularly included in the BIS catalogue, it makes sense to specify the certification requirements for each product and the authorities.
+In some cases, there is even a difference where you register your product because, in the meantime, the standards change so quickly, that each official is not always up to date.
 It shall be noted that in most products a qualified manufacturer must have his or her own internal product testing facilities to obtain a BIS certificate for import in India.

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.